tashian/nerdcoach/content/_index.md

 ----
 ## ☯️ The worthwhile pursuit of wholeness

 I don't believe there is a left brain vs. right brain, jock vs. nerd split that is wired into our circuitry at birth.
 We are not immutable that way.
 I think as adolescents, we discover and favor a particular way of using our minds and get excited about all of the possibilities therein.
-But cognitive development doesn't end when you become an adult.
-Major [cognitive shifts](https://en.wikipedia.org/wiki/Constructive_developmental_framework) can happen as you get older.
+But cognitive development doesn't end when we become adults.
+Major [cognitive shifts](https://en.wikipedia.org/wiki/Constructive_developmental_framework) can happen as we get older.

 So, I believe in the pursuit of wholeness.
 I believe that when we intensely grow into one domain (like engineering), we do so at the expense of growth in other domains.
-Wholeness is about finding your way to the balanced mind of a leader.
+Wholeness is about finding balance.

 <a href="{{< relref "contact.md" >}}" class="karla f6 mt3 f4-ns fw6 dib ba b--black-20 bg-blue white ph3 ph4-ns pv2 pv3-ns br2 no-underline">Inquire</a>